 Operators allow free data service for certain data flow, but usually forget or do-not enforce that the transmitted packets indeed belong to the designated free flow.
 Even worse, no effective mechanism is implemented to limit the traffic volume going through this free ride.
 Consequently, these loopholes can be exploited to enable any form of mobile data services for free.
 The 3G standards offer the operators flexibility to define their own charging policies.

 The PCRF and PCEF are key to service integrity for our customers.
-We must be sure of our policy and charging rules before we launch new services.
+Policy and charging rules should be verified before launch of new services.
 PCRF is an important part of IMS architectures, although it is not exclusive to the 3GPP-based network in which it was certified.
 It works across wireless networks and can come pre-integrated in a standard IT servers.
 Ultimately, the testing and monitoring of policy and charging functions guarantee services can be delivered appropriately, which leads to customer satisfaction and a guaranteed revenue stream.

 Conclusion: PCRF – DPI Compatibility Matrix and PCRF supporting Mobile data; in a big way supports the need of time as the Internet is going wireless and mobile.
 Two driving forces for this trend have been the explosive growth of smartphones and the rapid deployment of 3G/4G infrastructure.
 Unlike the wired Internet, cellular networks have implemented usage-based charging, rather than the simpler flat charging.
-The 3G/4G standards stipulate the accounting architecture; yet provide freedom for the MNO to define their own charging policy.
+The 3G/4G standards stipulate the accounting architecture; yet offer freedom for the MNO to define their own charging policy.

 ====================== About the Author =================================